Endoscopic Spine Surgery Overview

 What Types of Conditions does Endoscopic Spine Surgery Treat?

 There are many spinal conditions that a patient suffering in pain may suffer from.
 The following are the most common problems seen in a spine surgeon’s office.
-Endoscopic spine surgery allows our surgeon to selectively pinpoint and address the following spinal conditions with the least amount of impact of the patient’s muscles and spinal elements during surgery.
+Endoscopic spine surgery allows our surgeon to selectively pinpoint and address the following spinal conditions with the least amount of impact on the patient’s muscles and spinal elements during surgery.

 - Arthritis and Bone Spurs of the Spine